nobbbbby/rabbitmq-spider/README.md

-# RabbitScrape
+# rabbitmq-spider

-RabbitScrape is an open-source tool that helps with web scraping by using RabbitMQ and Scrapy to distribute and scale scraping tasks across multiple instances.
+rabbitmq-spider is an open-source tool that helps with web scraping by using RabbitMQ and Scrapy to distribute and scale scraping tasks across multiple instances.

 Inpsired by [scrapy-redis](https://github.com/rmax/scrapy-redis).